Skip to main content

 Learning outcomes

-• Demonstrate advanced disciplinary knowledge and skills in public sector strategic procurement, and the ability to apply these in a range of contexts.
+• Demonstrate advanced disciplinary knowledge and skills in public sector strategic procurement and the ability to apply these in a range of contexts.

 • Communicate effectively to a range of audiences in both written and oral forms and be capable of independent and collaborative enquiry and working effectively with others.

-• Demonstrate advanced critical thinking and problem solving skills to be able to create strategic procurement decisions and offer effective advice.
+• Demonstrate advanced critical thinking and problem-solving skills to be able to create strategic procurement decisions and offer effective advice.

 Fees and FEE-HELP

-Estimated total fee in 2025: $39,840 (domestic full-fee paying place)
+Estimated full fee in 2025: $39,840 (domestic full-fee paying place)

-A student’s annual fee may vary in accordance with:
+A student’s fee may vary depending on:

-• The number of units studied per term.
+• The number of courses studied per term.

 • The choice of major or specialisation.

-• Choice of units.
+• Choice of courses.

 • Credit from previous study or work experience.